About

 Target Roles

-Software Engineer, Full-Stack Engineer, Analytics Engineer, and HealthTech-focused roles.
+Software Engineer, Full-Stack Engineer, HealthTech Software Engineer, Associate Product Manager, and digital health roles.

 How I Work